How Different MSP Pricing Models Work for SMBs

-Although small and medium-sized business owners certainly have to think about price when looking for the right IT management company, extent and quality of service is another major consideration.
+Although small and medium-sized business owners certainly have to think about price when looking for the right IT management company, the extent and quality of service is another major consideration.

 If you choose to pay the least amount for minimal IT support, you might as well be doing nothing at all.
 It’s important to choose a service that is actually able to deliver value to your IT operations.
-After all, if you’re like the majority of modern companies, business would all but stop without access to your computers and network.
+After all, if you’re like the majority of modern companies, the business would all but stop without access to your computers and network.

 When choosing an IT management service, it’s important to think about the worst thing that could happen and ensure that you’re ready on the off-chance that they do occur.